jshawl/wdi-project2/planning/notes.md

+users#index could return json for searchable like locations#index tags#index could return json for searchable like locations#index

+users get karma based on the cumulative value of events they propose

-users#index could return json for searchable like locations#index tags#index could return json for searchable like locations#index users#show should have user, followers and followings, events hosted, events attended map should be filterable by tags if an hour goes by with no action, event should be destroyed
+users#show should have user, followers and followings, events hosted, events attended map should be filterable by tags if an hour goes by with no action, event should be destroyed